Back to guides

 How Azure and AI Architecture Services Are Priced

-How Azure Architecture Assessment, blueprint sprints, pilot to production builds, Architecture Office retainers, and managed governance are scoped and priced.
+How the Azure Architecture Assessment, Architecture Blueprint Sprint, Pilot to Production Build, Architecture Office, and Managed AI and Cloud Governance are scoped and priced.

 ConsultingPricingAzure